GuanceCloud/pipeline-go/pkg/arbiter/builtin-funcs/docs/function_doc.zh.md

 - `status`: Event status.
 One of: (`critical`, `high`, `medium`, `low`, `info`).
 - `dimension_tags`: Dimension tags.
 - `related_data`: Related data.
+- `check_workspace_uuid`: UUID of the workspace related to the detection result

 函数示例：